ppljs/AI_Snake/readme.md

 * In the file main.py at lines 123, 124 and 125 we have the variables USE_GUI, USE_SAVE and MANUAL.
   * USE_GUI enable the visual interface.
-  * USE_SAVE makes the program use the file save.pkl as the Snake AI
+  * USE_SAVE makes the program use the file save.pkl as the Snake AI.
   * MANUAL let you play the game! :smile:

 ## AI Learning